Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Numerical Verifications

 \section{Numerical Verifications}

-To conduct numerical verifications, we consider the following simplified form of our model scalar-valued convection diffusion problem~\eqref{eq:transient_conv_diff_BVP} with Dirichlet boundary conditions:
+To conduct numerical verifications, we consider the following form of our model scalar-valued convection diffusion problem~\eqref{eq:transient_conv_diff_BVP} with exact solutiont boundary conditions:

-where the coefficient $\epsilon\in\SLOinf$ is a scalar-valued isotropic diffusion coefficient.
-First, we verify the convergence properties of the AVS-FE method for both time discretization schemes in Section~\ref{sec:convergence}.
-The use of the time slice approach is also considered here, and we present verifications of two distinct refinement strategies for this approach.
-In Section~\ref{sec:pure_adv}, we consider a hyperbolic problem of purely convective transport.
+where the coefficient $\epsilon$ is a constant diffusion coefficient.
+We first study the effect of approximation degree of the optimal test functions in Section~\ref{sec:optimal_res}.
+Next, we verify the convergence properties of the AVS-FE method for both time discretization schemes in Section~\ref{sec:convergence}.
+In this section, we also investigate the use of time slices as well as compare the space-time method to the method of lines with generalized-$\alpha$ time stepping.
 Last, in Section~\ref{sec:shock} we present verifications of a problem with both a hyperbolic and a parabolic part, i.e., a transient convection-diffusion problem.
 The particular case we investigate corresponds to a challenging physical application, a shock wave problem.

-In all the presented numerical experiments we use the saddle point description in~\eqref{eq:saddle_point_problem} implemented in FEniCS~\cite{alnaes2015fenics}.
-The verifications in which we employ adaptive refinements all use the same criterion as in~\cite{calo2019adaptive}, i.e., the built-in error indicator~\eqref{eq:error_rep_norm_local} as well as the marking strategy of~\cite{dorfler1996convergent} using the approximate energy error computed using~\eqref{eq:error_rep_norm}.
-Also note that in all cases where we report the number of degrees of freedom, we include the degrees of freedom for the error representation function in the saddle point systems~\eqref{eq:saddle_point_problem} and~\eqref{eq:mix_par}.
-The polynomial degree of approximation used for this error representation function is always identical to the degree of the trial space.
+In all the presented numerical experiments we use the saddle point description in~\eqref{eq:saddle_point_problem} implemented in legacy FEniCS~\cite{alnaes2015fenics} with the latest stable release from Anaconda.
+The verifications in which we employ adaptive refinements all use the same criterion as in~\cite{calo2019adaptive}, i.e., the built-in error indicator~\eqref{eq:error_rep_norm_local} as well as a D\"orfler marking strategy~\cite{dorfler1996convergent} (we pick the parameter $\theta=0.5$) using the approximate energy error computed using~\eqref{eq:error_rep_norm}.
+To solve the system of linear algebraic equations, we use the direct solver MUMPS~\cite{amestoy2006hybrid,amestoy2001fully}.
+Also note that in all cases where we report the number of degrees of freedom, we do not include the degrees of freedom for the error representation function in the saddle point systems~\eqref{eq:saddle_point_problem} and~\eqref{eq:mix_par}.
+The polynomial degree of approximation used for this error representation function is identical to the degree of the trial space with the results in Section~\ref{sec:optimal_res} being the sole exception.